department-of-veterans-affairs/va.gov-team/products/facilities/vaccination-taxonomy/research-plan.md

 - Have they taken Tdap (tetanus, diphtheria, and pertussis) vaccine / Tdap booster?

 ## Recruitment Process
 - Number of participants should be at least 15.
+To account for high rate of abandonment.
 - Researcher will work with Perigean to draft recruitment email and send out an interest email to Veterans
 - Perigean sends another recruitment email (if needed)